Go to content

 • The VAT collection method

-The first step is to set the VAT collection mode.
-The options are available via the following path: Finance > Accounting > Settings > VAT on incoming payments.
+First, you need to configure the VAT collection method.
+The options are available under the following path: Finance > Accounting > Settings > VAT on Receipts.

 The default collection mode is VAT on debits.
 Use the checkbox to switch to VAT on receipts.
 You will also need to set up transitory accounts to enable automated calculations to run smoothly.

-Tip : The VAT collection mode can be modified at any time, but to simplify exchanges with the authorities, we recommend that you only modify it at the start of the financial year.
+**Tip**: You can change your VAT collection method at any time; however, to simplify your interactions with the tax authorities, we recommend that you only make this change at the beginning of the fiscal year.

 Good to know: